-It should be noted that EDD should always be applied to PEPs (including domestic PEPs) and their associated/connected persons.
+It should be noted that EDD should always be applied to PEPs (including domestic PEPs, although the extent of enhanced customer due diligence measures to be applied in relation to domestic PEPs should be less than for non-domestic PEPs, unless other enhanced risk factors apply) and their associated/connected persons.
 It should also be noted that EDD measures continue to apply to PEPs for a year after they have left office.